Lilium philadelphicum: Conservation

-Lilium philadelphicum is listed as an endangered species in Maryland, New Mexico, Tennessee and North Carolina.
-Its status is a threatened species in Kentucky and Ohio.
+Lilium philadelphicum is listed as an endangered species in Maryland, New Mexico, Tennessee, North Carolina and Ohio.
+Its status is a threatened species in Kentucky.

 As the Saskatchewan provincial floral emblem, it is protected under the Provincial Emblems and Honours Act, and cannot be picked, uprooted or destroyed in any manner.

 Toxicity

 Cats are extremely sensitive to lily toxicity and ingestion is often fatal.
 Households and gardens that are visited by cats are strongly advised against keeping this plant or placing dried flowers where a cat may brush against them and become dusted with pollen that they then consume while cleaning.
 Suspected cases require urgent veterinary attention.

-Rapid treatment with activated charcoal and/or induced vomiting can reduce the amount of toxin absorbed (this is time-sensitive so in some cases, vets may advise doing it at home), and large amounts of fluid by IV can reduce damage to kidneys to increase the chances of survival.
+Rapid treatment with activated charcoal and/or induced vomiting can reduce the amount of toxin absorbed (this is time-sensitive so in some cases, vets may advise doing it at home), and large amounts of fluid by intravenous injection can reduce damage to kidneys to increase the chances of survival.